 The Residential Tenancies Act (RTA) is the provincial legislation that governs the relationship between residential landlords and tenants in Ontario.
-Your rental accommodation may be an apartment, a house, or a room in a rooming, lodging or boarding house.
-These units are covered under the RTA.
+Your rental accommodation may be an apartment, a house, or a room in a lodging or boarding house; these units are covered under the RTA.

-The Landlord and Tenant Board (LTB) is a quasi-judicial agency, set up under the RTA to provide information about the Act and to resolve tenancy disputes either through mediation or adjudication.
+The Landlord and Tenant Board (LTB) is a quasi-judicial agency set up under the RTA to provide information about the Act and resolve tenancy disputes through mediation or adjudication.
 The Landlord and Tenant Board also provide landlords and tenants with information about the rights and obligations each has under the RTA.

-**NOTE: If you share a bathroom and/or kitchen with the owner or the owner’s son or daughter (common in many student housing situations), your living accommodations will not be covered under the RTA.
-If you are planning to look for this type of accommodation, consider developing some “House Rules” that can cover many of the points discussed in this section.
+**NOTE: If you share a bathroom or kitchen with the owner or the owner’s son or daughter (common in many student housing situations), your living accommodations will not be covered under the RTA.
+If you are planning to look for this accommodation type, consider developing some “House Rules” that can cover many of the points discussed in this section.
 Ideally, these should be negotiated and signed as part of your original discussions with the owner.

 A lease may be written, verbal or implied (e .g .through the payment of rent).
 All are equally binding and can only be terminated in accordance with the RTA.
 The difficulty, however, for anyone relying on verbal agreement always lies in proving exactly what was agreed to.
 As a rule, always get any important agreements in writing.

 Prior to signing, a prospective tenant is free to negotiate the terms of the lease with the owner.
 You can amend a lease by deleting or adding sections and then having all parties to the lease initial the change(s).
 However, it is important to remember that the RTA will override any provisions of the lease, which are contrary to the Act.

 Any term in a lease that does not contradict the RTA may be valid.
 Therefore, it is important to review a lease very carefully.